antonia1999/fa21-cse110-lab3/standup.md

 Sprint Retroperspective: post-sprint discussion (what worked/didn't work, needs improvement) so next sprint is "better"

 Daily Scrum:
-  What did I work on:
+  What did I work on yesterday?
-  What will I work on:
+  What am I working on today?
-  Do I have any problems?
+  What issues are blocking me?

 Sprint Planning:
   What should we get done until the next sprint: